fcathala/backup101/README.md

 Clean-up prior to the introduction of v2.0.
 * v2.0
 Each backup will be stored as sibling folder of working directory which is meant to store "backup101.cmd".

+The security policy is explained [here](https://github.com/fcathala/backup101/blob/main/SECURITY.md).
+You can find more details about this project [here](https://backup101.uk/).